AnujPancholi/fullstackopen2020-part5/README.md

 Added the functionality, which required a small change in the backend, and with a comparison between the logged-in user's id and the userid of the blog, conditional rendering of the `Delete` button was achieved.

+## Exercise 5.11

+Adding the test to check for the existence of the `title` and `author` was easy enough, what was tricky is adding the assertions to check for non-existence of the `url` and `likes`.
+I did find a solution [here](https://stackoverflow.com/a/52783201/6718353) using the `queryByText()` method.

 ---